Plastic Chemicals That May Lead to Weight Gain?

 The scientists were only able to identify 629 of them.
 And of those chemical compounds, 11 were already known to interfere with human metabolism.

 In fact, when studied in the laboratory, these chemicals contributed to fat cell development.
-That's a problem, especially because chemicals in plastic packaging do not stay in the packaging.
+That's a problem, especially because chemicals in plastic packaging may not stay in the packaging.
 This Norwegian team of researchers showed that many chemical compounds could leach into the body.

 Hormonal disruption: